NinjaHaresh/UnifiedIngress/README.md

 > #### kubectl apply -f filename.yaml -n namespace
 Remember these files have some variables you have to customize for your environment.
 I've written the needed changes below next to each filename.

-File Name  | Changes needed
+File Name  | Changes you need to make before deploying this
 ------------- | -------------
 app.yaml      | no changes, but you can change # of replicas if you like service.yaml  | no changes needed